Government hits annual borrowing target

 The government is aiming to eliminate the deficit by 2016-17.
 A Treasury spokesman said: "This shows that the government's plan to reduce the budget deficit is working."

-But Labour Treasury spokeswoman Rachel Reeves said: "These figures show that last year George Osborne borrowed £9bn more than he planned to at the time of his spending review."'Sigh of relief'
+But Labour Treasury spokeswoman Rachel Reeves said: "These figures show that last year George Osborne borrowed £9bn more than he planned to at the time of his spending review."

 Most analysts had expected borrowing of about £16bn in March.